Restaurants reopen, find no rush for new normal in Las Vegas

 For Puck’s organization, Players Locker is the first chance to try new procedures, including a check-in process outside, fewer tables in the dining areas, repeated sanitizing and detailed logs of guest interactions to facilitate contact tracing should anyone later be diagnosed with COVID-19.
 Specific employees have been charged with answering questions about the health protocols.

-“We’re in uncharted territory,” said general manager Doug Chippewah, “so we’re setting the bar for both our employees and the guests coming in, to make sure everyone feels comfortable.”
+“We’re in uncharted territory,” said general manager Doug Chippewa, “so we’re setting the bar for both our employees and the guests coming in, to make sure everyone feels comfortable.”

 None of the restaurants required guests to wear face masks.